 If you have never found joy in an indefinite integral, you’re pre-emptively forgiven for scratching your head over this post.
 I hope you’ll extend me the same courtesy when I say: you’re missing out.

-Calculus, on some fundamental level, says that we can understand even the most complex systems if we cut them into thin enough slices and stare long enough at the pieces.1 And so it is with teaching, which is, outside of romantic relationships, the most complex real-life system I have ever encountered.
+Calculus, on some fundamental level, says that we can understand even the most complex systems if we cut them into thin enough slices and stare long enough at the pieces.

 It is so complex, in fact, that many teachers have given up on its inherent calculus and embraced it holistically, emphasizing care over technique, choosing to believe (sometimes passively) in a mystical force (sometimes referred to as “passion”) that endows some people with the ability to teach, when, in fact, it isn’t mystical.
 It’s calculus.